 Yield: 8 generous servings

-A first- or second-cut beef brisket, about 5 pounds, trimmed of excess fat, wiped with a damp paper towel, and patted dry
+A first- or second-cut beef brisket, 4 to 5 pounds, trimmed of excess fat, wiped with a damp paper towel, and patted dry

-2 cups chicken broth, homemade or good-quality low-sodium purchased
+3 cups chicken stock, homemade or low-sodium purchased

 Salt and freshly ground black pepper

 To stud the meat and make the flavor paste: cut 3 cloves garlic into thin lengthwise slivers and set the rest aside.
 Make a little slit in the fat side of the brisket with the point of a small, sharp knife.
 Insert a garlic sliver into the slit, using your fingers and the knife tip to push it in as far as possible.
 In the same way, insert the remaining slivers all over the top and bottom of the brisket, spacing them as evenly as you can.
 For the flavor paste: in a mortar and pestle, blender, or mini food processor, mash the remaining 3 garlic cloves, along with the smoked paprika, salt, and pepper to a coarse puree.
 Rub the paste all over the meat.
 Place it in a large, plastic resealable bag or wrap it tightly in plastic wrap, and refrigerate it for a minimum of 2 hours or as long as overnight, so the flavorings can penetrate the meat.